nickpegg/tcpdump-tunes/README.md

 Think tcpdump is too boring?
 Put some music to your packets!

-Takes tcpdump human output in, spits out a MIDI file to /tmp/tcpdump.mid.
+Takes tcpdump human output via stdin, spits out a MIDI file to stdout.

 This is a terrible hack.
 It's mostly interesting with TCP traffic.